IlikeChooros/CLife/script.md

       - teaching the network with new data
       - showcase the testing results
       - test the network with writing the digit on the screen

+## Optimizing the gradient descent with multithreading and GPU

+1. About the optimization:
+	 - why we need it?
+	 - what is the bottleneck of the network?
+	 - how to optimize the network?
+2. Multithreading:
+	 - what is it?
+	 - how to implement it in C++? (std::thread)
+	 - PROGRAMMING:
+  	- neccessary changes in the code: (add mutex, structure _FeedData)
+  	- add multithreading to the learning process
+3. GPU